prattpi/Enviro-Pi/docs/README.md

 ## Additional Notes

+### Data storage

 Each Arduino sensor generates about 28.8 KB of data on in the Pi's disk per day.
 At that rate, a small-ish SD Card capacity such as 16GB is plenty, even with multiple sensors.

+### Adafruit.io dashboard

+Adafruit.io offers an IoT data service (currently in beta) that can easily be integrated into the pygatt script.
+More info at https://learn.adafruit.com/welcome-to-adafruit-io

+source /home/pi/enviropi/env/bin/activate
+pip install adafruit-io

 ### Optionally may add external antenna and/or screen

+For screen, such as the Waveshare 3.5inch RPi LCD (B), need to install the GUI (if installed Raspbian Lite version):

+	sudo apt install raspberrypi-ui-mods

+Then follow instructions here: https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(B)#Method_1._Driver_installation

+For wifi adapter for better range, to get it to use that as wlan0 you need to disable the built-in wifi by doing the following:

+	sudo nano /etc/modprobe.d/brcmfmac.conf

+And add the single line to the file:

+	blacklist brcmfmac

+Reboot and the Pi will come up again with the external wifi adapter as wlan0.

+For screen GUI:

+source /home/pi/enviropi/env/bin/activate
+sudo apt-get install python3-tk

+Screen file is:

+/home/pi/enviropi/screen.py

+With .desktop file to run it:

+	(env) pi@raspberrypi_ble:~/enviropi $ more ../Desktop/GUI.desktop

+	[Desktop Entry]
+	Name=EnviroPi Control
+	Icon=/usr/share/pixmaps/debian-logo.png
+	Terminal=true
+	Type=Application
+	Exec=/home/pi/enviropi/env/bin/python /home/pi/enviropi/screen.py

+To start at boot time:

+	nano .config/lxsession/LXDE-pi/autostart

+	@/home/pi/enviropi/env/bin/python /home/pi/enviropi/screen.py

 ### Instructions how to get the BLE device's hw addresses and handles
 ### How to configure different Arduino types in the ini file